 When it comes to cancer, a misdiagnosis has serious consequences regardless of the diagnosis that is given to patients.
 If a patient is misdiagnosed, it can lead to delayed cancer treatments, or treatment of cancer that is nonexistent.
 It is easy to see why a diagnosis as serious as cancer should be always be confirmed by another medical provider if possible.

 Even though a second opinion can be costly, it could very well save a life.
 Cancer is a progressive disease that requires rather intensive and invasive treatments.
-Being treated for cancer without actually having it can have drastic consequences, but so can the need for
+Being treated for cancer without actually having it can have drastic consequences, but so can the need for this treatment and lacking it.

 Other Consequences of Diagnostic Errors